rem-verse/sprig/README.md

 ## What Parts Are Re-Implemented ##

 As mentioned at the top of this repository ALMOST ALL of the tools here are NOT re-implemented _yet_.
-We're working on it bit by bit, but to be clear it is not our #1 priority or preservationist thing being worked on.
-It's very much as an on needed basis til we finish other things (and in the meantime we'd love help from anyone willing to contribute).
+I'm working on it bit by bit, but to be clear it is not the only thing I'm working on, or always my top project.
+It's very much as an on needed basis til I can finish other things (and in the meantime I'd love help from anyone willing to contribute).

 The end goal is to offer a *complete* port of every single tool that was